Fiery-Warrior/mm_pythonweb/README.md

 </picture>

-For educational purposes only (any mis-uses of this project is ONLY the falt of the user
+For educational purposes only (any mis-uses of this project is ONLY the user's fault)

-## Table of Contents (Optional)
+## Table of Contents

 - [Dependencies](#Dependencies)